How SPF, DKIM and DMARC work together to stop email spoofing and protect your domain’s reputation.

 |---|---|---|

-| 1 — Monitor | p=none | No blocking — just receive reports on who is sending as your domain |
+No blocking.
+You receive reports on who is sending as your domain |

-| 2 — Quarantine | p=quarantine | Failed emails go to spam/junk |
+Failed emails go to spam/junk |

-- MXToolbox (mxtoolbox.com) — check all three records
+- MXToolbox (mxtoolbox.com) checks all three records

-- DMARC Analyser — review DMARC aggregate reports
+- DMARC Analyser reviews DMARC aggregate reports

-- Google Admin Toolbox — check deliverability
+- Google Admin Toolbox checks deliverability

-Authentication-Results: — this shows whether SPF, DKIM, and DMARC passed or failed.Could a scammer send email as your domain right now?
+Could a scammer send email as your domain right now?

-If your DMARC policy is missing or stuck on p=none, anyone can spoof your domain to scam your customers and suppliers — and your legitimate email may be landing in junk folders too.
+If your DMARC policy is missing or stuck on p=none, anyone can spoof your domain to scam your customers and suppliers, and your legitimate email may be landing in junk folders too.
 Mobile Techs IT Service helps Gold Coast businesses get email authentication right: SPF, DKIM, and DMARC configured correctly for every sending service, DMARC reports monitored, and a safe staged move to p=reject that protects your brand without breaking your mail flow.
-Home users welcome too — on-site or remote, anywhere in Australia.
+Home users welcome too, on-site or remote, anywhere in Australia.

-Get your domain records checked → or call 1300 644 588
+Get your domain records checked Talk to us first